In California, parents can be held liable for damages caused by their children under age 18 under three general circumstances:

 Parental damages for a minor’s use of a firearm are capped under California Civil Code 1714.3 at:

-Several defenses are available to parents who have been sued for injuries caused by their child.
+Several defenses are available to parents who have been sued for injuries caused by their children.
 They include (but are not limited to):

 - The parent was not aware that the child had dangerous tendencies (for instance, because the child had never before been destructive or violent).